 This is typically the first step of any successful sportswear brand, company, or corporation.
 It creates the foundation for informed business decisions and investments.

-Consider your social strategy, from ad placement to written and visual content.
-Remember to focus on your story and maintain a strong sense of your sports brands’ identity.
-Also remember that accessibility includes engaging with your audience around the world, responding to their comments, and heeding their feedback.
+From Pay-Per-Click advertising, or PPC ads, to web content, such as blog posts, newsletters, or a Youtube channel.
+Tell your brand story and, more importantly, let people talk through your content.
+Also, remember that accessibility includes engaging with your audience around the world, responding to their comments, and heeding their feedback.
 This is the most valuable form of communication you can have and is business savviness at its finest.

 You can’t run a successful sportswear company without understanding fashion around the world and the processes within the industry.
 Hone in on your fashion skills by taking a course online, practicing sewing with a family member or friend, and understanding each part of the manufacturing process.
 Find your niche within the market, do your research to understand the competition, and have fun with it.